zsl24/Mel-GAN-Voice-Conversion-Demo/README.md

 `/dataset` provides dataset from different speakers.
 Speech data is stored in .wav file with 16kHz sample rate.

 ## Files
-### train.py
-This file contains entire network architecture, and code from training.
+`train.py` contains entire network architecture, and code from training.
-### test.py
-This file contains code from testing, generating results and plotting figures.
+`test.py` contains code from testing, generating results and plotting figures.
-### streamtest.py
-This file is the real-time demo for voice conversion.
+`streamtest.py` is the real-time demo for voice conversion.
 You should run this file through cmd, and make sure your computer has a mic.